rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 Transport Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+By default, *RTI Perftest* will try to use the transport settings provided via the
+`xml` configuration file.
+However, it is possible to override these values directly
+by using the `Transport` spececific command-line parameters.

 -  ``-transport <TRANSPORT NAME>``

    Set the transport to be used.
 The rest of the transports will be disabled.